osk4r8088/csgo-community-server-deploy-r2026/README.md

 ### How mode switching works

 The server uses a **restart-based** approach for mode switching.
-Hot-swapping plugins at runtime doesn't work reliably — cvars from the previous mode persist, `game_type` can't change, and plugin state gets corrupted.
+Hot-swapping plugins at runtime doesn't work reliably, cvars from the previous mode persist, `game_type` can't change, and plugin state gets corrupted.

 ```
                     +-----------------+